-The medical equipment used in our network of centers and Chang'an Hospital is highly complex and there are usually a limited number of manufacturers worldwide that produce such equipment.
-We typically purchase the medical equipment used in our network and Chang'an Hospital directly from domestic manufacturers and through importers from overseas manufacturers.
+The medical equipment used in our network of centers is highly complex and there are usually a limited number of manufacturers worldwide that produce such equipment.
+We typically purchase the medical equipment used in our network directly from domestic manufacturers and through importers from overseas manufacturers.